ISP-AD: A Large-Scale Real-World Dataset for Advancing Industrial Anomaly Detection with Synthetic and Real Defects: Conclusions and Outlook

-As a direct implication of above findings, research in self-supervised approaches that utilize these representative normal data distributions should be emphasized to enhance industry-applicable model robustness at low labeling costs.
+Thus, the screening effort of fault-free data in the proposed unsupervised training datasets could be considered more elaborate than the presented supervised data preprocessing workflow in \cite{Krassnig.2024}, minimizing manual labeling effort to known defective sample regions.
+Thus, further research should focus on efficient and industrial applicable data preparation and preprocessing workflows within unsupervised and supervised approaches and the influence of different proportions of noisy labels.
+As a direct implication of above findings, research in self-supervised approaches that utilize these large-scale normal data distributions should be emphasized to enhance industry-applicable model robustness at low labeling costs.

-Recent supervised anomaly detection methods \cite{Rolih.2024,HuiZhang.,Kozamernik.2025} align with our findings, demonstrating improved detection performance through the integration of limited labeled data in the mixed training process.
-Those results indicate that incorporating both synthetic and real defects during training is a promising strategy in industrial defect detection.
+In summary, the mixed supervised training strategy \cite{HaselmannKrassnig.2022}, based on the efficient preprocessing workflow proposed in \cite{Krassnig.2024}, is capable of fulfilling industrial inspection requirements with minimized labeling effort.
+Labeling is restricted to known defective samples and regions, as the extraction of fault-free patches is integrated into an automated procedure.
+The model-free synthetization algorithm enables defect generation without requiring elaborate learning of defect distributions.
+Complementary defect features are learned through the injection of a small set of weakly labeled real defects, enabling model generalization.
+However, recent zero-shot and few-shot anomaly synthesis approaches \cite{Shin.2025, Sun_2025_CVPR, lai2025anomalypainter} may be preferable in future adaptations, further enhancing defect realism and diversity within the synthetic baseline.

+Based on our findings, we raise the question of whether defining industrial anomaly detection as a fully open-set problem is appropriate in common real-world manufacturing processes.
+Since defect causes are often known in advance, a reformulated paradigm such as the proposed restricted open-set problem may offer a more practically applicable definition for industrial scenarios.
+Future work may explore this direction in more detail, particularly in terms of formalizing such paradigms and resulting learning strategies, and evaluating them under realistic industrial constraints.